 Click "Start", choose "Settings" and click "Control Panel".
 Locate and click "Add or Remove Programs".

 After uninstalling MetaCrawler and Infospace-related software (toolbars etc.), it is recommended to scan your computer for any remaining unwanted components.
 To scan your computer, use a recommended anti-spyware program.
 Remove all entries that this software detects to ensure your PC is clean from any possible spyware and malware infections.

 Check your Internet browsers for any possibly left MetaCrawler extensions:

 Remove MetaCrawler from Internet Explorer:

-Click "Tools" (or gear icon in Internet Explorer 9), select "Manage Add-ons".
+Click on the "gear" icon (at the top right corner of Internet Explorer) select "Manage Add-ons".
 Look for MetaCrawler-related entries (Infospace, fantastigames, etc.) and disable them.